-As a new parent, whether you're a new to boating or a seasoned boater, you may be wondering when can you take your new baby out for their maiden voyage.
-And, are there laws or restrictions you need to follow for taking a baby on a boat.
+As a new parent, whether you are new to boating or a seasoned boater, you may be wondering when can you take your new baby out for their maiden voyage and if there laws or restrictions you need to follow for taking a baby on a boat.

 There are no laws regarding infants and boating other than requiring the use of a personal flotation device (PFD).
 However, the U.S. Coast Guard's Office of Boating Safety, recommends infants not travel on a boat until they weigh at least 18 pounds and can wear a personal flotation device (PFD).

 Additionally, they advise, infants should not travel on a boat when they are newborns or before they are able to hold their head up as the bobbing motion of the boat can injure a newborn's neck and head.
 They may not be ready for boat travel, but they can still enjoy some fresh air on a docked or anchored boat.

 When the time is right, with thoughtful planning and some additional safety precautions there really is no reason why you can't boat with a baby on board.
 Here are some dos and don'ts for taking a baby on a boat.

 Do use a Coast Guard approved life jacket.
 The Coast Guard recommends a Type II infant personal flotation device (PFD).
 The Type II vest will have a pad behind the head and a crotch strap to keep it from riding up.
 It's made of durable nylon and has a rescue handle to easily lift the child from the water.
 The head and neck support, will typically upright a young child in the water.